On the Consistency of Graph-based Bayesian Learning and the Scalability of Sampling Algorithms: Main Results

 for constants $C, \lambda$ that are independent of the choice of $\mathcal{H}$. \end{theorem}

 A few remarks help clarify our results.

-\begin{remark} Notice that the distance $\overline{d}$ is a Riemannian distance whose metric tensor changes in space and in particular gets larger for points that are far away from the origin (notice that the choice $\eta=0$ returns the canonical distance on $\H$).
+\begin{remark} Notice that $\overline{d}$ is a Riemannian distance whose metric tensor changes in space and takes larger values for points that are far away from the origin (notice that the choice $\eta=0$ returns the canonical distance on $\H$).
 In particular, points that are far away from the origin have to be very close in the canonical distance in order to be close in the $d$ distance.
 This distance was considered in \cite{hairer2014spectral}.
 We would also like to point out that the exponential form of the metric tensor can be changed to one with polynomial growth given the choice of $V$. \end{remark}

 \begin{remark} Theorem \ref{th:pcn} is closely related to Theorem 2.14 in \cite{hairer2014spectral}.
-There, uniform spectral gaps are obtained for the family of pCN kernels indexed by the different truncation levels of the Karhunen Lo\`{e}ve expansion of the continuum prior.
+There, uniform spectral gaps are obtained for the family of pCN kernels indexed by the truncation levels of the Karhunen Lo\`{e}ve expansion of the continuum prior.
 For that type of discretization, all distributions are part of the same space; this contrasts with our set-up where the discretizations of the continuum prior are the graph priors. \end{remark} \nc

-Due to the reversibility of the kernels associated to the pCN algorithms, Theorem \ref{th:pcn} implies uniform $L^2$-spectral gaps.
+Due to the reversibility of the kernels associated to the pCN algorithms (they are particular instances of Metropolis-Hastings), Theorem \ref{th:pcn} implies uniform $L^2$-spectral gaps as introduced earlier.
 Notice that the Wasserstein gaps imply uniqueness of invariant measures (which are precisely the graph and continuum posteriors for each setting) and hence there is no ambiguity when talking about $L^2$-spectral gaps.